otamam818/CrabSafe/README.md

 <details>
 <summary> It's great that you will keep growing this, okay sure, but what does this offer differently? </summary>

-One thing I noticed other APIs like this to do is that they provide an API for people to use but never _adapted it to be compatible with the core library_.
+One thing I noticed other similar APIs do is that they provide an API for people to use but never _adapted it to be compatible with the core library_.
 This causes several issues:
 - People using both _otherSolution_ and the core-js library will have to spare more mental energy juggling through both concepts just to get code working.
 If one of them have to go, and if it can't be core-js...
 - There is no point in learning and shifting a codebase to an API that will take time to learn and doesn't even account for the most basic of situations
 - If a team wants to bring along the correctness of functional programming, they may as well just use something as fleshed-out as `Effect`, _even if it has an extra learning curve_.

-Thus what `rustInterfaces` aims to do differently is to provide API that works _as if it's integrated into the core-api_ within the client-side (and if it grows, then maybe on the server-side too).
+Thus what `rustInterfaces` aims to do differently is to **provide API that works _as if it's integrated into the core-api_** within the client-side (and if it grows, then maybe on the server-side too).

 </details>
 <br />